insen/blog/_posts/2018-10-31-Git-Merge-Across-Repos.md

 - Some Notes
     - Everything from both repos is merged and available in 'prod.pb'.
     - There may be a few redundant steps in between, but I was gunning for a solution where, in case of issues, I could just delete stuff and restart - hence all thise temporary branches.
 It could conceivably work without those, but your mileage may vary.
     - One precaution - Always work off clean branches with no pending changes.
-Stage or commit everything before starting on this.- You are just one step away from having everything in 'prod'.'master' by merging 'prod.pb' into 'prod'.'master'.
+Stage or commit everything before starting on this.

+Thats it.
+You are just one step away from having everything in 'prod'.'master' by merging 'prod.pb' into 'prod'.'master'.
 Which you can do by whatever method works best for you - review, merge, push, pull-request whatever.

 This is what worked for me.
 Thank you for reading.
 Have a nice day!